lightning/bolts/05-onchain.md

       - otherwise:
         - MUST use the *last commitment transaction*, for which it has a signature, to perform a *unilateral close*.
+      - MUST spend any `to_local_pushme` output, providing sufficient fees as incentive to include the commitment transaction in a block
+	    - SHOULD use [replace-by-fee](https://github.com/bitcoin/bips/blob/master/bip-0125.mediawiki) or other mechanism on the spending transaction if it proves insufficient for timely inclusion in a block.

+A node:
+  - MAY monitor the blockchain for unspent `to_local_pushme` and `to_remote_pushme` outputs and try to spend them after 10 confirmations.

 ## Rationale